Sovereignty

 - Laptop: Ditched Windows, now running Debian Linux

-- Browser: now using Vivaldi, both on laptop and phone.
-Works well.
-Not as smooth as Edge or Chrome, but more than good enough.
+- Browser: Ditched Edge, now using Vivaldi, both on laptop and phone.

-- Websites: hosted with a German company, on datacenters in Europe
+- Websites: Moved off NearlyFreeSpeech and now using Hetzner on datacenters in Europe

 - Spotify is European, so OK.